 Oh my goodness it’s been a long time since I last posted here!!!
 I always have good intentions of posting twice a week — and then life gets in the way.

-My daughter Kendra and I adore this recipe.
+My son James and I adore this recipe.
 It is my adaptation of a recipe for Southwestern Twice Baked Potatoes from the very yummy cookbook Forks Over Knives by Del Sroufe.